Condition Analysis

 Warnings

-- Climbing on saturated Fell Sandstone causes permanent, irreversible damage to holds — the iron oxide features climbers depend on will break under reduced compressive strength.
+- Climbing on saturated Fell Sandstone causes permanent, irreversible damage to holds — the iron oxide features that define Simonside's routes are especially fragile when wet.

 Reasoning